KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Put a long title onto the title window.
 Zoom out so you can see it all.
 The text should run off the top (or bottom) of the viewable area.

-Select the :guilabel:`Animation` tab and click :guilabel:`Edit start viewport`.
+Select the :guilabel:`Animation` tab and check the :guilabel:`Edit start viewport` option.
 Now drag the start rectangle to above the viewable area.

-Select :guilabel:`Edit end viewport` and drag the end rectangle to below the viewable area.
+Check the :guilabel:`Edit end viewport` option and drag the end rectangle to below the viewable area.

-Click :guilabel:`OK` and preview the scrolling title.
+Press the :guilabel:`OK` button and preview the scrolled title.

 .. image:: /images/Scrolling_titles.png
    :alt: Scrolling_titles

 The text in the above title scrolls up the screen.
 It is as if the camera starts on the "start rectangle" and then pans down to the "end rectangle".

-To make the text scroll faster, change the duration field highlighted in red in the image above to a smaller value.
-To make the text scroll slower, change the duration to a larger value.
+To make the text scroll faster, set the :guilabel:`Duration:` field (highlighted in red in the image above) to a smaller value.
+To make the text scroll slower, set it to a larger value.

 Note: changing the length of the title clip on the timeline does not change the scrolling speed.
 If the length of the clip on the timeline is longer than the duration specified in the title editor, the titles will pause on the screen between the time the title's duration expires until the end of the clip.